CygnusDAO/periphery/README.md

 # **Cygnus Periphery Contract**

+**Important: Currently updating to integrate with 1inch V5.
+Expect a V2 router to be added shortly. **

 This is the main periphery contract to interact with the Cygnus Core contracts.

  This router is integrated with <a href="https://1inch.io">1inch</a> using their latest Aggregation Router V4, and it works mostly